Faster than a speeding waistband! More powerful than boxer shorts! Able to leap tall buildings without getting a wedgie!

 Spaghetti Kiss: Parodied in The All-New Captain Underpants Extra-Crunchy Book o' Fun 2's "The Night of the Terror of the Revenge of the Curse of the Bride of Hairy Potty", complete with Hairy Potty rolling a urinal cake with his nose.

 Spin-Off: Two as of this writing, with more promised.

 Square/Cube Law: Played with in Books 9 and 10 — in Book 9, the giant zombie nerds appeared to have crushed Tippy Tinkletrousers in the ending.
-The following book reveals that the giants were moving slow enough to allow Tippy to fake his death.
+The following book explains how the square cube law works before revealing that the giants were moving slow enough to allow Tippy to fake his death.

 Staring Kid: A recurring character who always tries to point out the titular superhero's antics to his mom, but she never believes him.